primefaces/primefaces/docs/7_0/core/misc.md

 ## PrimeFaces.current()

 PrimeFaces.current() is a simple utility that provides useful goodies such as adding parameters to ajax callback functions.
-PrimeFaces.current() is available in both ajax and non-ajax requests.
+It's available in both ajax and non-ajax requests.
 Scope of the instance is thread local.

 Instance can be obtained similarly to the FacesContext or CDI.